Paracoccidioidomycosis: Juvenile (acute/subacute) form

-The juvenile, acute form is characterised by symptoms, such as fever, weight loss and feeling unwell together with enlarged lymph nodes and enlargement of the liver and spleen.
+The juvenile, acute form is characterised by symptoms, such as fever, weight loss, and feeling unwell together with enlarged lymph nodes and enlargement of the liver and spleen.
 This form is most often disseminated, with symptoms manifesting depending on the organs involved.
 Skin and mucous membrane lesions are often present, and bone involvement may occur in severe cases.
 This acute, severe presentation may mimic tuberculosis, lymphoma or leukaemia.

 Adult (chronic) form

-The chronic form presents months to years after the initial infection occurs and most frequently presents with dry cough and shortness of breath.
+The chronic form presents months to years after the initial infection occurs and most frequently presents with a dry cough and shortness of breath.
 Other symptoms include excess salivation, difficulty swallowing, and difficulties with voice control.
 Upper respiratory tract mucosal lesions may be present, as well as increased mucus production and coughing up blood.
 Both pulmonary and extrapulmonary involvement is common.

 Up to 70% of cases have mucosal involvement, with lesions often found in the mouth, oropharynx, larynx, and palate.
-Classic lesions are superficial painful granular ulcers, with small spots of bleeding.
+Classic lesions are superficial, painful granular ulcers, with small spots of bleeding.

 Cause

-Paracoccidioidomycosis is caused by two species of fungi that can exist as a mold or yeast depending on temperature, P. brasiliensis and P. lutzii.
+Paracoccidioidomycosis is caused by two species of fungi that can exist as a mold or yeast depending on temperature, Paracoccidioides brasiliensis and P. lutzii.
 In protected soil environments, near water sources, that are disturbed either naturally or by human activity, P. brasiliensis has been epidemiologically observed (although not isolated).
 A known animal carrier is the armadillo.
 In the natural environment, the fungi are found as filamentous structures, and they develop infectious spores known as conidia.

-Human to human transmission has never been proven.
+Human-to-human transmission has never been proven.